-Owen Sheers: It all started in 1998, when Chris Morris (filmmaker and lecturer at the University of South Wales) found an out of print copy of Wyn Griffith’s Up to Mametz in a bargain bin in Booth’s bookshop in Hay-on-Wye.
-It’s a war memoir that is not widely known but it’s a beautiful, quietly moving and yet clinical account [of the Battle for Mametz Wood] by a staff officer.
+Owen Sheers: It all started in 1998 when Chris Morris (filmmaker and lecturer at the University of South Wales) found an out of a print copy of Wyn Griffith’s Up to Mametz in a bargain bin in Booth’s bookshop in Hay-on-Wye.
+It’s a war memoir that is not widely known but it’s beautiful, quietly moving and yet clinical account [of the Battle for Mametz Wood] by a staff officer.
 Griffith was someone who issued orders, who then had to witness the consequences of those orders.
 Chris picked this book up and, through Wyn Griffith, learned about the battle, which was the first major action of the 38th Welsh Division.
 I think it’s important to say here that it wasn’t just the Welsh who fought at Mametz.

 Indeed, but a significantly high proportion of the casualties of the battle came from the Welsh Division?

 Four thousand Welsh soldiers were lost over the first three days – that is, killed or severely wounded.

 It was at the time of the eighty-fifth anniversary of the battle, that Chris came to me, while I was a presenter of the BBC arts programme Double Yellow, and told me that not only was Wyn Griffith in Mametz but also David Jones, the author of In Parenthesis.

 I became fascinated by the fact that there were these two soldiers, one a staff officer, one a private, who were both in the 15th Welch Fusiliers at Mametz.
 They both wrote brilliantly about this battle but at different ends of the literary spectrum.
 For my money, by far the most interesting piece of writing to come out of the First World War is by David Jones.